CMPSC-102-Allegheny-College-Fall-2022/final_project/README.md

 ## Timeline

+The below due dates cannot be extended.
+An assignment is considered late if it has been submitted after the deadline.

 Activity                                                                      | Deadline
 ----------------------------------------------------------------------------- | ------------------------------------------
 `writing/proposal.md`: Create a team and complete proposal of study.
 Discuss relevance to Discrete Structures. | By end of class; 2:20pm on Monday, November 21st, 2022